Raise your hand if a body serum is on your shelf right now? What about…

 Ayurveda advocated the total health of an individual through preventative, restorative, and curative measures.
 Ayurveda medicine encompasses wholesome foods, herbs, meditation, yoga, mantra, Panchakarma, aromatherapy, color therapy, music, and a healthy lifestyle.

 Ayurveda and Traditional Chinese medicine embody the two oldest practiced traditions of medicine on the planet.
-At the heart of both of these great healing traditions is a worldview that sees man and nature as inextricably linked.
-The integration of aromatherapy or essential oils into these traditional systems of medicine is a relatively new phenomena as none of these systems have been known historically to have used essential oils as a treatment modality.
+At the heart of both of these great healing, tradition is a worldview that sees man and nature as inextricably linked.
+The integration of aromatherapy or essential oils into these traditional systems of medicine is a relatively new phenomenon as none of these systems have been known historically to have used essential oils as a treatment modality.